-Follow these seven steps to join the org and get access to meetings, documents, and code.
+Follow these seven steps to become part of the MLCommons™ community and get access to meetings, documents, and code.

-Associate a GSuite account with your work email so you can access meetings and documents.
+Associate a GSuite account with your email address so you can access meetings and documents.
+You can skip this step if your email address is provided by GSuite.

-Consider becoming a Member.
-Some lists and working groups are for members only.
-Your org might already be a member; check the logos on the MLCommons homepage.
+Consider becoming a Member or Affiliate of MLCommons.
+Some lists and working groups require you to join as a Member or register as an Affiliate.
+Your organization might already be a Member; check the logos on the MLCommons homepage.
 Membership is free for academics.
-To join, contact firstname.lastname@example.org.
+To join as a Member or register as an Affiliate, contact firstname.lastname@example.org.

 Join working groups you are interested in below.
 Requests are manually reviewed, so please be patient.

-- If you want to contribute code, you or your org must sign the CLA.
+- If you want to contribute code, you or your org must sign the CLA which is located on the MLCommons Policies page.
 Contact firstname.lastname@example.org for more information.

 MLCommons organizes community meetings every quarter, typically in the San Francisco Bay Area.
-As a global organization, we also host annual community events in the Asia-Pacific (APAC) and Europe-Middle East-Africa (EMEA) regions to reach all members.
-The meetings are open to any MLCommons members, as well as anyone on the public mailing list.
+As a global organization, we also host annual community events in the Asia-Pacific (APAC) and Europe-Middle East-Africa (EMEA) regions to reach everyone regardless of geography.
+The meetings are open to anyone (by joining as a MLCommons Member, registering as an Affiliates, or signing up for the public mailing list).
 The dates and locations are shown below.
 More specific information is available on the public MLCommons mailing list.

 |Community Meeting Date||Location||Slides|